 I study the intersection of public policy and the environment in the context of international development.
 Broadly speaking, I am interested in understanding the role of knowledge in politics, especially in a transnational context where global policy ideas influence national and local policy practices and vice versa.
-I am fascinated by the interplay of public policy, culture, language, and human psychology/cognition and have a strong interpretive predisposition in my research and teaching.
-Normatively, my research is informed by the values of equity, social justice, pluralism and the importance of the context in politics.
-Over the years, I developed several lines in my research as follows.
+My major expertise and interests lie in governance the political economy and ecology of water resources.

 I am interested in applying an interpretive lens to understanding policy design and implementation.
 By the interpretive lens, I mean the exploration of meanings of public policies to various groups of populations (so-called interpretive communities), co-existence of various framings of policy problems and solutions, and the role of politics in what we come to know and hold as the “true knowledge” in regard to policy.
 Methods to study policy interpretively include, among others, discourse analysis, in-depth interviews, narrative studies and ethnographic methods.

 Within this broad theme, I remain interested in studying how, and to what effect, environmental and water policy innovations/models travel across various borders (often from Global North to Global South, but also from South to South and from South to North).
 This research line concerns itself with the three categories of policy translation during such cross-jurisdictional travel: the politics of meaning, the politics of scale and the politics of contingency (see page on Policy Translation on this blog for more details, or read Mukhtarov, 2014).
 Important elements in this research are:

 - Discourses and Narratives of policy design and implementation

 - Practices of policy-making — what policy-makers and policy-takers actually “do” when they work or make use of policy

 - Novel ways of studying and narrating lived experience of policy-makers and subjects of policy processes.